What Are Medicare “excess Charges”?

-- Receive lower MPFS allowances (5% less) than participation providers for assigned and non-assigned claims.
+- Receive lower MPFS allowances (Dr. fee schedule is 5% less) than participation providers for assigned and non-assigned claims.

 - May not submit charges for non-assigned claims that are in excess of the limiting charge amount (with exception to pharmaceuticals, equipment and supplies).
-And may collect up to 95% of the charge amount at the time services are furnished, which is the maximum that can be charged for the services furnished.
+And may collect up to 95% of the charge amount at the time services are provided.
+95% of what Medicare-approved doctors can charge.